albertotretti/instagram-parse-module/README.md

 -------

 This is the list of methods available in the module and their correspondent Instagram API endpoint.
-You can find examples of cloud clode calling these functions in the main.js file.
+You can find examples of cloud code calling these functions in the main.js file.

 <table>
     <tr>